Diane Kruger Debuts Must-See Engagement Ring From Norman Reedus at 2021 Met Gala - E! Online

-The biggest fashion statements sometimes come in the smallest jewelry packages.
+The biggest fashion statements sometimes come in the smallest (sparkliest, most beautiful) packages.

 During the 2021 Met Gala on Sept.
 13, Diane Kruger turned heads for her fabulous red carpet outfit from Prabal Gurung.
 While many fashion lovers were fixed on the actress' light-green neon dress or pink Jimmy Choo heels, others went straight to the shimmering, sparkling bauble on her hand.